-examine how the global financial crisis affected firms' profits, sales, and investment, the focus of our paper.
+In addition to our paper being related to the large literature on international spillovers of U.S. monetary policy, it is closely related to Claessens et al. (2012) and Dao et al. (2021).
+Although neither of these papers examines U.S. monetary policy, Claessens et al. (2012) examine how the global financial crisis affected firms' profits, sales, and investment, the focus of our paper.
 They find that the crisis had a bigger negative effect on firms with greater sensitivity to business cycle and trade developments, particularly in countries more open to trade.
 Dao et al. (2021) examine the relationship between real exchange rate fluctuations and firm-level investment and growth.
 They show that real depreciations boost profits, investment, and asset growth of tradable sector firms that have higher labor shares and are relatively more financially constrained, interpreting this finding as evidence for an "internal financing channel."3

-Our paper is also related to work on trade and transport costs in international trade and macro (Obstfeld and Rogoff, 2000; Anderson and van Wincoop, 2004).
+Our paper is also related to work on trade and transport costs in international trade and macro (Obstfeld and Rogoff 2000; Anderson and van Wincoop 2004).
 The literature indicates that trade costs vary significantly across time, countries, and sectors.
-Our investigation of the linkages from U.S. monetary policy shocks to cross-border firms' activity exploits this variation in the data and uncovers a key role for trade networks, consistent with Bräuning and Sheremirov (2021) and di Giovanni and Hale (2022).
+Our investigation of the linkages from U.S. monetary policy shocks to cross-border firms' activity exploits this variation in the data and uncovers a key role for real linkages such as trade flows, but some importance for exchange rate regimes, with the key country characteristic being financial openness.